crimx/observable-hooks/packages/observable-hooks/README.md

   - Observables to states and props events.
   - Conditional rendering with stream of React Components.
   - Render-as-You-Fetch with React Suspense.
   - No `tap` hack needed.
-With Epic-like signature funciton is pure and testable.
+With Epic-like signature Observable operation is pure and testable.
 - Full-powered RxJS.
 Do whatever you want with Observables.
 No limitation nor compromise.
 - Fully tested.
 We believe in stability first.
 This project will always maintain a 100% coverage.
 - Tiny and fast.
 A lot of efforts had been put into improving integration.
 This library should have zero visible impact on performance.